 Other Worlds Film Fest does not offer waivers under any circumstances.
 Our fees simply pay for the awards and the costs of running the contest (not even).
 We understand the financial hardship of being a screenwriter and costs of submitting to competitions and have kept our fees low in order to allow the most number of entries as possible.
 We hope you can find it in your budget to submit your screenplay.

-All entries will receive feedback on their scripts at the conclusion of the Other Worldsi Film Festival, December 2020, if desired.
-All feedback will be distributed by February of the following year at the latest.
+All entries will receive feedback on their scripts at the conclusion of the Other Worlds Film Festival, if desired.
+All feedback will be distributed by March of the following year at the latest.

 All entrants certify to the originality of the entered script, or in the case of Specs, the originality of their handling of the material.
 Entrants warrant there are no disputes regarding the ownership of the submission and that the submitted material does not defame or invade the rights of any person living or dead.
 Entrants fully indemnify Other Worlds Film Festival and its agents against any claim made for such violations of law.

 In the event of shared authorship, all writers will share prize money equally.
 It will be up to primary entrant to communicate all notices and divide all prize money with the other writers.